graalvm/graalvm-demos/graalpy/graalpy-micronaut-guide/README.md

 import java.util.Map;

 public interface SentimentIntensityAnalyzer {
-    public Map<String, Double> polarity_scores(String text); // ①
+    Map<String, Double> polarity_scores(String text); // ①
 }
 ```

 ❶ The Java method to call into `SentimentIntensityAnalyzer.polarity_scores(text)`.
 The Python return value is a `dict` and can be directly converted to a Java Map on the fly.
 The same applies to the argument, which is a Python String and therefore also a String on Java side.

 Using this Java interface and the GraalPy context, you can now construct a bean which calls the `SentimentIntensityAnalyzer.polarity_scores(text)` Python function: